jest-community/eslint-plugin-jest/docs/rules/valid-expect.md

 ### `minArgs` & `maxArgs`

-Enforces the minimum and maximum number of arguments that `expect` can take, and is required to take.
+Enforces the minimum and maximum number of arguments that `expect` can take and is required to take.

 Both of these properties have a default value of `1`, which is the number of